pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

        --Bake.bakery_class="pangeo_forge_runner.bakery.flink.FlinkOperatorBakery"
    ```

-You can add Bake.prune=True` if you want to only test the recipe and run just the first
+You can add `Bake.prune=True` too if you want to only test the recipe and run the first two time steps.
-few steps.

 ## Access the Flink Dashboard